aoi-sohei/JoinMessage/README.md

 #Discription

-when a player with OP enters server, server says Message in GOLD letters.
+when players with OP enter the server, server say joinMessage in GOLD letters.
-Also other player with OP enters server, server says Message in Yellow letters.
+Also other players with OP enter the server, server say joinMessage in Yellow letters.